Bay Cities Lodge No. 337

 As a member of the Freemasons, the Grand Lodge of California, and Bay Cities Lodge No. 337, we are a part of a worldwide organization that values tradition, history, and timeless wisdom.
 The traditions and core values of our fraternity are meaningful today and will endure for centuries to come because of our direct impact in our community, through our charities, and on a personal level.

+One of Freemasonry’s customs is not to solicit members – men must seek membership on their own initiative.
+Anyone is welcome to request information about the fraternity.
 Learn about us by checking our “news” section.
 Phone (510) 223-3995, or send an email, to get information.

 Send Email